Skip to content

 Getting Started

-2. Open a .mach source file.
-Highlighting and comment toggling work out-of-the-box.
+2. Open a .mach source file - syntax highlighting and comment toggling work out-of-the-box

-4. Use the Mach: Build Project, Mach: Run Project, and Mach: Debug Project commands to drive the active workspace.
+4. Use the Mach: Build Project, Mach: Run Project, and Mach: Debug Project commands to work with your Mach projects

 Language server integration